All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are GLP-1 medications approved for treating fatty liver disease?

-As of now, GLP-1 medications are not specifically FDA-approved for NAFLD or NASH.
-They are approved for type 2 diabetes and weight management.
-However, the liver benefits are well-documented, and a large phase 3 trial (ESSENCE) is underway that could lead to an FDA approval for semaglutide in NASH.
+As of now, GLP-1 medications aren't specifically FDA-approved for NAFLD or NASH.
+They're approved for type 2 diabetes and weight management.
+But the liver benefits are well-documented, and a large phase 3 trial (ESSENCE) is underway that could lead to an FDA approval for semaglutide in NASH.
 Many doctors already prescribe GLP-1 medications with liver health as a key consideration.

 Is fatty liver disease dangerous enough to need treatment?